Client Care & Complaints

 Our Complaints Policy

-We are committed to providing a high-quality legal service to all clients.
-If something goes wrong, or you are unhappy about the service you have received, we ask that you tell us about it so we can reach a resolution with you wherever possible.
+we ask that you raise your expression of dissatisfaction with us so we can reach a resolution with you wherever possible.
 This will also help us to improve our standards.

 The process to follow will depend upon whether your complaint relates to a Real Estate (conveyancing) matter or anything other than Real Estate.
 Please ensure that you follow the appropriate procedure for your matter.